What is the M.Div equivalency?

-The standard for evaluating M.Div. equivalency is the ACU 84-hour M.Div. degree plan.
+ACU's standard for evaluating M.Div. equivalency is ACU's 72-hour M.Div. degree plan.
 All acceptable graduate courses recorded on all the applicant's graduate transcripts are fit into the degree plan categories to grant as many credits as possible.
 The number of credits still lacking is then set as the number of credits required to achieve M.Div. equivalency.

 Who evaluates the applications for M.Div. equivalency?

-The Doctor of Ministry Committee evaluates each application and determines the number of courses needed for M.Div. equivalency.
+The Doctor of Ministry Director and the Graduate School of Theology Associate Dean evaluate each application and determines the number of courses needed for M.Div. equivalency.